 If there is a long-term need for equipment due to extended illness or disability, Blue Cross may, at its discretion, approve the purchase of these items.
-If such purchase is approved, the rental or approved purchase of a second piece of similar equipment is limited to once every 5 consecutive calendar years.
+If such purchase is approved, the rental or approved purchase of a second piece of similar equipment is limited to once every 5 Plan Years.